andreidobrinski/microfrontends-course-udemy/notes.md

 1. Browser History.
 Looks at the path of the URL to figure out what the current path is
 2. Hash History.
 Looks at everything after the '#' in the URL to figure out the path.
 3. Memory (Abstract) History.
 Keeps track of the current path in memory.

+## Authentication

+- Auth app is for signin/up of users
+- Auth app is not for enforcing permissions or allowing access to certain routes
+- Container app is responsible for auth and communicating auth status to subprojects